dobromir-hristov/vuecommunity/docs/guide/community/job-market.md

 ### JSRemotely
 [JS Remotely](https://jsremotely.com/) includes Vue.js among its filters.
 There should be a new job post around once a week with various seniority level.

-## What skills are employers looking for in Vue Developers
+## What Skills are Employers Looking for in Vue Developers

 > Some explanation on what is most commonly searched for by employers when looking for Vue developers.
 Common pitfalls.
 This section should provide a general overview and leave the individual cases for the next one.

-## Tips from the employers' side
+## Tips from the Employers' Side

 The guidelines listed in this section come from actual Human Resources workers or Vue.js developers who take active part in the recruitment process in their respective companies.
 Unlike the summary above, these tips come from individual experiences and should be treated as such.